Murg railway station

 Murg railway station (Bahnhof Murg) is a railway station in Quarten, in the Swiss canton of St. Gallen.
 It is an intermediate stop on the Ziegelbrücke–Sargans line.
 The station is a short walk from the ferry across the Walensee to Quinten.

 Layout and connections

 Murg has a 200 m island platform with two tracks (Nos.
 1–2).
 Bus Sarganserland Werdenberg operates bus services from the station to Walenstadt.
 Schiffsbetrieb Walensee operates ferries on the Walensee from a ferry dock approximately 400 m from the station.

 Services

+As of the December 2023 timetable change the following services stop at Murg: